owntracks/android/CI.md

 # CI pipelines / flow

-OwnTracks Android uses [CircleCI](https://app.circleci.com/pipelines/github/owntracks/android) to run builds, unit tests, integration tests and publish jobs.
-Main reason is that espresso testing on an android emulator was the most stable / flexible on Circle's platform (as opposed to travis or GHA).
+OwnTracks Android uses Github Actions to build, test and release.

-## CircleCI jobs
+## jobs

-### Build release
+### Build, test & lint

 Assembles the debug and release variants of both GMS and OSS flavours.
-Also compiles the test sources.
+Also compiles the test sources, then runs the unit tests (with coverage) and the Android lint.

-### Unit test

-Runs the unit tests and generates a coverage report for codecov.io.

 ### F-Droid scan

 Runs the [F-Droid server scanner](https://gitlab.com/fdroid/fdroidserver) against the OSS Release APK to make sure that no non-free components snuk into the release.

-### Lint

-Runs the Android lint and fails on new issues.

 ### UI tests